Hosting seems like an enormous headache at first.

 There are also managed web hosts.
 These hosts customize the hosting environment and manage a lot more of it for you.

 WP Engine is the best example, they’re a managed host for WordPress.
 Instead of getting a cPanel login that lets me do anything I want, WP Engine gives me a login to their custom interface that’s built to manage WordPress sites specifically.

 When a web host is optimized exclusively for WordPress, three key things happen.
 First: It gets faster than pretty much any shared hosting provider can dream of.
 Everything can be tailored to making WordPress work its best, whether that’s optimizing website caching or tinkering with the command line tools.
 The host only needs to know how to support WordPress, as opposed to, say, Joomla and a Node server and some sort of custom-made site and on and on.

 Second: Sites get more secure and stable.
 A managed WordPress host can build a system that predicts, accommodates, and patches all of WordPress’s vulnerabilities.
 That means fewer malicious attacks and less downtime.

 Finally, and perhaps most importantly for small businesses: Admin and site maintenance get a lot easier.
-And that service is vital because managed WordPress hosting is significantly more expensive than shared web hosting.
+And that service is vital because managed WordPress hosting is significantly more expensive than shared web hosting services.